Monday, November 10, 2008

 I believe there are a lot of men and women in uniform with similar stories such as mine.
 Maybe we didn’t initially join for the same reasons as our grandfathers but after the events of 9/11 everything changed.
 People were chomping at the bit to serve because we were attacked.
 We certainly understand the importance and the history of what it means to be a soldier, airmen, sailor, or marine.
 Those who serve honorably always support their Commander in Chief, regardless of their political persuasion, and will answer their nation’s call.

-Over 4,000 American troops have lost their lived during the Global War on Terror and thousands more have been severely wounded.
+Over 4,000 American troops have lost their lives during the Global War on Terror and thousands more have been severely wounded.
 They served voluntarily so others wouldn’t have to serve involuntarily.

 During my latest deployment, there wasn’t a day that went by that I didn’t receive a letter, a post card, an email, or a package from a grateful American.